-No significant defects were noted but the system is believed to be original and in need of some upgrading, particular provision of RCD protection.
-It would be prudent to test the system before exchange of contracts unless there is a recent satisfactory safety certificate.
+No significant defects were noted but have the system tested before exchange of contracts unless there is a current safety certificate.

 G2 Safety warning: All gas and oil appliances and equipment should regularly be inspected, tested, maintained and serviced by a registered 'competent person' and in line with the manufacturer's instructions.
-This is important to make sure that the equipment is working correctly, to limit the risk of fire and carbon monoxide poisoning, and to prevent carbon dioxide and other greenhouse gases from leaking into the air.
+This is important to make sure that the Gas/oil equipment is working correctly, to limit the risk of fire and carbon monoxide poisoning, and to prevent carbon dioxide and other greenhouse gases from leaking into the air.
 For more advice contact the Gas Safe Register for gas installations, and

 Meter and stop valve are outside.

-No significant defects were noted but due to the dangers of gas it would be prudent to test the system before exchange of contracts unless there is a recent satisfactory safety certificate.
+No significant defects were noted but have the pipes, appliances and flues tested before exchange of contracts unless there is a current safety certificate.